Pakistani popular music: The heyday of Pakistan pop music (1990–onwards): emergence of bands and popular singers

-The band Jal formed in 2003, with Atif Aslam, Goher Mumtaz and others brought in a new wave of Pakistani pop music with hits like Adaat, Woh Lamhe, and their respective albums.
-Atif went one to become one of the best Pakistani playback singers till date and Jal went on to become the biggest names in Pakistani band music scene.
-Moreover, the new wave of cinema in Pakistan supported the pop/rock music scene, as most of the background scores and OSTs of new movies are generally produced by pop/rock artists.
-Pop/rock artists like Atif Aslam, Rahat Fateh Ali Khan, and Ali Zafar are equally popular in India in the Bollywood music industry.
+The band Jal initially formed by Atif Aslam and Goher Mumtaz brought in a new wave of Pakistani pop music scene during early 2000s with hits like Aadat and Woh Lamhe.

+Moreover, the new wave of cinema in Pakistan supported the pop/rock music scene, as most of the background scores and OSTs of new movies and dramas are generally produced by pop/rock artists.

+From 2021 onwards, the landscape of Pakistani pop music altered significantly with the arrival of digital streaming and short-form video platforms.
+The launch of platforms like Spotify in Pakistan, alongside the rise of Instagram Reels and TikTok, changed how music is discovered and distributed.
+These platforms allowed the independent (indie) music scene to expand rapidly, enabling indie artists to achieve mainstream success without traditional record label backing.

 Television shows

 Coke Studio

-Coke Studio, a popular Pakistani music television series, became Pakistan's first official venture into the collaboration of Pakistani pop music artists.
-Coke Studio has become phenomenal hit which has given 14 successful seasons up till now.
-The first 7 seasons have been produced by Rohail Hyatt a member of the veteran former Pop band of Pakistan Vital Signs.
-It is one of a kind which involves the fusion of oldies and news and is telecast on all the TV channels and some radio channels of Pakistan making it available for everyone at home and abroad.
+Coke Studio, a popular Pakistani music television series, became Pakistan's first official venture into the collaboration of Pakistani pop music artists, with 14 successful seasons from 2008 up till now.
+The first 7 seasons were produced by Rohail Hyatt, a member of the veteran former Pop band of Pakistan Vital Signs.
+It fuses multiple musical influences, and is telecast on all TV channels and some radio channels of Pakistan, making it available for everyone at home and abroad.
 The platform brought forth the talents of folk and modern artists such as Arif Lohar and Meesha Shafi.
-The season 8 Coke Studio got immense popularity and many of its songs topped charts of most of the online music streaming websites popular in south Asia such as Taazi, SoundCloud and Patari.pk.
+The season 8 Coke Studio was highly popular, with many of its songs topping the charts of most online music streaming websites popular in South Asia such as Taazi, SoundCloud and Patari.pk.

-Following success in Pakistan after its first launch, Coke Studio has become an international franchise.
+Following its success in Pakistan after its first launch, Coke Studio has become an international franchise.
 The Pakistani show has amassed a large fan following in neighboring India.
 The success of the show prompted Coca-Cola to launch the Indian version Coke Studio @ MTV, with a similar format, which has proven to be both critically acclaimed and commercially successful.
 The Indian version has been produced by MTV India.
 In April 2012, an Arab version of the show, Coke Studio بالعربي was launched in the Middle East featuring performances by various Arabic and international music artists, produced by the songwriter Michel Elefteriades.